yijunj/MHR-Autocart/README.md

 # Autocart-MHR
 Automatic and repeated carting machine for Monster Hunter Rise talisman farming.
-An updated version is [here](https://github.com/yijunj/AutoTalismanFarming-MHR), which automates the entire talisman farming process.
+An updated repo is my [AutoTalismanFarming-MHR](https://github.com/yijunj/AutoTalismanFarming-MHR), which automates the entire talisman farming process.

 ## Background
 Talisman is a key equipment in Monster Hunter Rise, with the capability of providing highly rated skills and slots.
 However, obtaining good (or even god) talismans requires effort and in-game resources, as they are generated from a random melding pot known as the Wisp of Mystery.
 A good description of the talisman mechanism can be found [here](https://game8.co/games/Monster-Hunter-Rise/archives/327175).